 - The future holds a lot of promise for Title partnerships, Insurance partnerships, a tax service, 360 photo and floor plan company, a currency exchange company (international buyers)…and who knows what else?
 In another year, our Director of Affiliate Services, Ted Laatz, surmises we’ll have a dozen partnerships.

 - All of these partnerships and services will add to the company’s revenue.
 It’s a bright future for eXp World Holdings!

 Our Revenue Sharing Story

 Karen and I have been extremely happy with the revenue share that we have received from eXp Realty.
-We have been at this company for four years (next month!).
+We have been at this company for six years.
 Our passive income is now covering our housing costs and our automobile costs.
 Who says revenue share doesn’t work??!!!